Providing support for surveillance and detection of biological pathogens to enable effective, coordinated, and rapid response

 COVID-19 Emergency Management Services

-Tetra Tech is a leading provider of emergency management and community resilience services across the entire continuum of devastating impacts of man-made and natural events.
-We are providing support to our clients to prepare for and respond to COVID-19 impacts.
+Tetra Tech is a leading provider of emergency management services across the entire continuum of impacts of man-made and natural events.
+Across our markets we are providing support to our clients to prepare for and rapidly respond to COVID-19 impacts, from developing continuity plans and accessing related funding, to designing emergency COVID-19 treatment centers.

 COVID-19 Emergency Preparedness and Response

 As one of the foremost providers of response services in the wake of biological incidents and hazardous materials, Tetra Tech has responded to thousands of hazmat releases across North America and more than 100 suspected terrorist incidents with potential biological releases.
-We routinely provide hazmat services, including analysis of compliance issues and application of regulatory requirements, and our regulatory specialists and technical personnel actively maintain strong relationships with federal, state, and local regulatory agencies involved with potential biological incident emergency responses.
+In 2001, Tetra Tech assessed and cleaned up anthrax contamination in more than 20 buildings in the Capitol Hill Senate complex.
+In 2014, we trained thousands of health care workers in New York City on the proper use of personal protective equipment.
+Today we are providing business continuity advisory services on COVID-19 to Fortune 500 customers.
+We also are supporting public health and emergency management agencies, augmenting staff requirements for activities such as contact tracing and managing the response through virtual emergency operations centers.
+Our regulatory specialists and technical personnel actively maintain strong relationships with federal, state, and local regulatory agencies involved with potential biological incident emergency responses.

 COVID-19 Water Agency Support